-01 /Chinese State-influenceOverall, our Radar shows that in 16% of the investments included in the research the risk of Chinese state influence is high.
-These investments are represented on the map by red dots, and imply that the ultimate controlling shareholder is a Chinese governmental institution or a state-owned-entity (SOE).
+01 /Chinese State-influenceOverall, our Radar shows that in 16% of the investments included in the research, the risk of Chinese state influence is high.
+These investments are represented on the map by red dots, and imply that the ultimate controlling shareholder is a Chinese governmental institution or a state-owned entity (SOE).
 Additionally, in 9% of the investments, the risk of state influence is categorised as medium (orange dots on the map).
-In these cases, the Chinese government has substantial influence, but might not necessarily be seen as controlling.
-Finally, the majority of the acquisitions shows low risk of state influence (yellow dots).
-Therein, the Chinese state has no substantial influence in the acquiring company.
+In these cases, the Chinese government has substantial influence but might not necessarily be seen as controlling.
+Finally, the majority of the acquisitions show a low risk of state influence (yellow dots).
+Therein, the Chinese state has no substantial influence on the acquiring company.

 02 / SectorsThe sector in which we can see the highest number of transactions is health & biotechnology.
 Other important sectors include real estate & hospitality, ICT, energy, and machinery & manufacturing.
 Many of these sectors are fundamental for reaching the goals of the Chinese national strategy Made in China 2025, aimed at reaching independence in R&D and manufacturing in strategic industries, including high-tech, new energies, and biotechnologies.